-Whether you are dealing with one or two spots or a full-blown acne breakout, natural skin-care routines can put you on the route to blemish-free skin.
+Whether you are dealing with one or two spots or a full-blown acne breakout, any skin clinic will recommend natural skin-care routines that can put you on the route to blemish-free skin.

 The expensive scrubs and chemicals so many turn to in their fight against acne rarely work in the long run and can be hard on your skin, exacerbating the problem.
 Natural skin-care remedies, faithfully applied, go deeper than your epidermis and help you attack the root cause of blemishes while nourishing your skin at the same time.